Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Proposed Method

-\myparagraph{For Data Other Than Images.} ID-ExpO is also available in the cases that an input data is $Q$-dimensional vector $\bx \in \set{X} \subseteq \mathbb{R}^Q$, e.g., text classification and tabular classification, whose $q$th dimension represents the $q$th feature value.
-In the cases, we replace $ijk$ and $jk$ in \bref{eq:proposed:ins}--\bref{eq:proposed:del_loss} specifying indices in an image with $q \in \{1, 2, \cdots, Q\}$.
-Also, the maximum value of $S$ becomes $Q$ instead of $HW$.
+\myparagraph{For Data Other Than Images.} ID-ExpO is also available for cases where the input data is a $Q$-dimensional vector $\bx \in \set{X} \subseteq \mathbb{R}^Q$, e.g., text classification and tabular classification, whose $q$th dimension represents the $q$th feature value.
+In these cases, we replace $ijk$ and $jk$ in \bref{eq:proposed:ins}--\bref{eq:proposed:del_loss} specifying indices in an image with $q \in \{1, 2, \cdots, Q\}$.
+In addition, the maximum value of $S$ becomes $Q$ instead of $HW$.

-\myparagraph{Missingness Bias.} When producing explanations using perturbation-based explainers and evaluating explanations by insertion/deletion metrics, we mask a part of the pixels in the input image.
-This input masking causes a problem called {\it missingness bias}, which means that the masked images are out of training input distribution.
-Jain et al. reported that the missingness bias causes the explanations by LIME not to be aligned with human intuition, and training the model with random masking augmentation mitigates the problem~\cite{Jain2022-oe}.
-Our regularizers,~\bref{eq:proposed:ins_loss}~and~\bref{eq:proposed:del_loss}, evaluate the predictive loss, $\log f(\cdot)$, in which a part of the input pixels is masked, which has similar effects with the training with random masking augmentation.
-Therefore, our regularizers can naturally deal with the missingness bias.
+\myparagraph{Missingness Bias.} When we produce explanations by perturbation-based explainers and evaluate explanations using insertion/deletion metrics, we mask some of the pixels in the input image.
+This input masking causes a problem called {\it missingness bias}, which means that the masked images are left out of the training input distribution. \textcite{Jain2022-oe} reported that missingness bias causes the explanations by LIME not to be aligned with human intuition, and that training the model with random masking augmentation mitigates the problem.
+Our regularizers,~\bref{eq:proposed:ins_loss}~and~\bref{eq:proposed:del_loss}, evaluate the predictive loss, $\log f(\cdot)$, when some of the input pixels are masked; this has effects similar to the training with random masking augmentation.
+Therefore, our regularizers naturally manage the missingness bias.

+\myparagraph{Computational Complexity.} The computational time complexity of the forward computation for updating the predictor's parameters once is $O(B(E + S))$ in our framework, where $B$ is the batch size, $E$ is the computational time complexity for the generation of an explanation by the explainer, and $S$ is the number of times that the predictor is applied in Eqs.~\bref{eq:proposed:ins_loss} and \bref{eq:proposed:del_loss}. $M$ depends on the explainer used.
+For LIME and KernelSHAP, $E$ indicates the computational time complexity of Eq.~\bref{eq:proposed:g_lime}, $O(M + D^3)$, where $M$ is the number of predictions executed for perturbed images, and $D$ is the number of superpixels.
+For Grad-CAM, $E$ indicates the computational time complexity of Eq.~\bref{eq:proposed:g_gradcam}, which is determined by the choice of predictor.